1 9 6 7 – 1 9 6 8 (UK)

 13 x 30 minute episodes

 6 x 30 minute episodes

-His adversary was usually Sir Joshua Hoot QC (Thorley Walters) and Avice Landon was Albert’s often bemused, but always patient wife.
+His adversary was usually Sir Joshua Hoot QC (Thorley Walters), and Avice Landon was Albert’s often bemused, long-suffering but always patient wife.

-Stipendiary Magistrate Mr Justice Swallow (Alistair Sim) viewed Haddock’s rounds of unorthodox jurisprudence with tolerant admiration and occasional exasperation.
+Stipendiary Magistrate Mr Justice Swallow (Alistair Sim) viewed Haddock’s rounds of unorthodox litigations and jurisprudence with tolerant admiration and occasional exasperation.